Mom pleads not guilty to murder of malnourished toddler

 Al.com reports 28-year-old Jordan Rice entered the plea Wednesday, saying she suffered from “mental disease and defect.”
 Rice has undergone surgery for a tumor in her head since she was first charged with aggravated child abuse in the 2018 death of 1-year-old Violet.
 Rice’s family and attorney have said the tumor caused near blindness.
 The new charge was added Tuesday.

 Violet’s father, 30-year-old Robert Rice, is charged with manslaughter and aggravated child abuse.
 An arrest warrant was issued for him this month.
-The Air Force veteran wasn’t there when Violet died, but authorities say he about her condition.
+The Air Force veteran wasn’t there when Violet died, but authorities say he knew about her condition.
 Two other children were removed from the couple’s home.

 Information from: The Birmingham News, http://www.al.com/birminghamnews